JADcooler/productivity-tool/README.md

 eg:

-asdasd but you need ASDASD
+asdasd but you need ASDASD,

-or AsdsSdsds but you need aSDSsDSDS or asd ds ds but you need ASD_DS_DS
+or AsdsSdsds but you need aSDSsDSDS,

+or asd ds ds but you need ASD_DS_DS.

 ughhhh